Trump Confirms Leaked Comments About Canada And NAFTA

-According to Politico, President Trump confirmed reports on Friday about off–the-record comments he made about Canada and the North Atlantic Trade Agreement.
+According to Politico, President Trump confirmed reports about off-the-record comments he made earlier today, regarding Canada and the North Atlantic Free Trade Agreement.

-In a private interview with Bloomberg News, which was later published in The Toronto Star on Friday, Trump reportedly said that the United States will not be willing compromise with Canada during future NAFTA negotiations unless it’s “totally on our terms,” adding that Canadian officials have no choice in the matter.
+In a private interview with Bloomberg News, which was later published in the Toronto Star on Friday, Trump reportedly said that the United States will not be willing to compromise with Canada during future NAFTA negotiations unless it’s “totally on our terms,” adding that Canadian officials have no choice in the matter.

-According to The Toronto Star, President Trump told Bloomberg, “It may be by Friday or it may be within a period of time, but ultimately they have no choice.
-I think we’re close to a deal.”
+“It may be by Friday or it may be within a period of time, but ultimately they have no choice.
+I think we’re close to a deal,” Trump told Bloomberg, according to the Toronto Star.

 “Off the record,” Trump added, “Canada’s working their a** off.”